chaitra-mk/aps-portfolio/README.md

 Time Complexity : nlogn

+Here is the simple code of Fenwick Tree

 ## Dynamic Pricing
 Dynamic pricing adjusts ticket prices based on demand to maximize revenue and manage seat utilization.Price can be adjusted dynamically based on the booking trends which can be analysed used Fenwick Trees.